scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Text semantics were also analyzed.
 The corpus was transformed into a tf-idf matrix using spaCy's default tokenizer with punctuation removed.
 We chose to include unigrams, bigrams, and trigrams [2]_.
 Stop words [3]_ and terms that appeared in less than 0.5% of documents were removed.
+Stemming, the process of of removing word affixes, was not done.

 Non-negative matrix factorization (NMF) was used to identify latent structure in the text.
 This structure is in the form of "topics" or "clusters" which can be described by particular tokens.
 This was done for both essays.
 In order to determine whether particular demographics groups were more likely to write about particular topics, the distribution of users across topics was calculated relative to each demographic group.
 In cases where we are able to create superordinate groupings from NMF topics—for example, by combining semantically similar clusters—we use the log-odds-ratio to find distinctive tokens.

 Finally, we fit a logistic regression model to predict drug usage status for users in the "unknown" category.